serkonda7/v-coding-challenges/README.md

 # V Coding Challenges
 ![CI][ci-master]

-**Superseeded by repository with implementations in bait language:** https://github.com/serkonda7/bait-coding-challenges

 This repo is a collection of various coding challenges implemented in V. <br>
 It can help V newcomers by providing lots of short and straightforward code pieces.